Podcasts

 And if you mistreat them, they're gonna leave.
 And the penalty and the contract will not hold them back.

 Yeah.
 I mean, I think the other thing that's interesting here, and you you've mentioned it a little bit, but, you know, I wanna underscore this, is the extent to which guarantees are becoming more common.
 Right?
-So there's the AT and T guarantee, the Spectrum guarantee, Comcast is presenting the price lock or the five year pricing as a guarantee.
+So there's the AT&T guarantee, the Spectrum guarantee, Comcast is presenting the price lock or the five year pricing as a guarantee.
 And Verizon is also talking about value guarantees and things of that nature.

 Yeah.